splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 .. _ gv-browser-test:

-Use a Global Variable in a Browser test
+Use a Global variable in a Browser test
 --------------------------------------------
 Follow these steps to add a variable to your Browser test:

 #.
 While creating or editing a transactional Browser Test, go to your :guilabel:`Steps`.
 #.
 Under :guilabel:`Action`, select :guilabel:`Fill in field` from the dropdown menu.
 #.
-Under :guilabel:`Value`, enter the key for the Global Variable you want to use, preposed by the ``env.`` prefix and enclosed in double curly braces.
+Under :guilabel:`Value`, enter the key for the Global Variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
 For example, to reference a Global Variable with the key dev-username, enter ``{{env.dev-username}}`` in the :guilabel:`Value` field.
 #.
 Finish editing or creating the test.
 #. :guilabel:`Save` your test.

 .. _gv-api-test:

-Use a Global Variable in an API Test
+Use a Global variable in an API Test
 ----------------------------------------

-You can also use a Global Variable to fill in any field in an API test.
-For instance, you can use a Global Variable to provide a URL for any request, a header value, or any other value.
+You can also use a Global variable to fill in any field in an API test.
+For instance, you can use a Global variable to provide a URL for any request, a header value, or any other value.

 Follow these steps to add a variable to your API test:

 #.
 While creating or editing an API test, go to your :guilabel:`Requests`.
 #.
-In a variable field for any setup, request, or validation step, enter the key for the Global Variable you want to use, preposed by the ``env.`` prefix and enclosed in double curly braces.
-For example, to reference a Global Variable with the key ``staging-url``, enter ``{{env.staging-url}}`` in the field.
+In a variable field for any setup, request, or validation step, enter the key for the Global Variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
+For example, to reference a Global variable with the key ``staging-url``, enter ``{{env.staging-url}}`` in the field.
 #.
 Finish editing or creating the test.
 #. :guilabel:`Save` your test.